About Chloee Steinberg, MA, LPC, CTP

 Therapy that honors your story.

-I’m a St. Louis based therapist who specializes in trauma, relationships, anxiety, depression, and nervous system regulation.
+I’m a St. Louis based therapist who specializes in trauma, relationships, anxiety, and high-achiever stress.

 My Modalities…